 How do homeschooled students get a diploma?

-Homeschooled students are issued a diploma the same way traditional students are issued a diploma: by their educational institute.
+So, how does a homeschooled student get a diploma?
+Homeschooled students are issued a homeschooling diploma the same way traditional students are issued a diploma: by their educational institute.
 In the case of homeschooling, the educational institute is made up of the parents who are homeschooling the child.
-The homeschooling parent(s) obtain or print and sign an official diploma that includes all of the same information as found on a diploma from a traditional or public school.
+The homeschooling parent(s) obtain or print and sign an official diploma template that includes all of the same information as found on a diploma from a traditional or public school.
 The diploma then serves as the student’s official completion documentation and may be submitted to employers, businesses, colleges, or any other time the graduate needs to present a high school diploma.

 (Know what I mean?)